Up-scattering production of a sterile fermion at DUNE: complementarity with spallation source and direct detection experiments: Results and discussion

 DUNE will benefit from operating with different horn configurations.
 So far, we have only assumed the default configuration, which is widely considered in the literature, that is, the \textit{CP-optimized} configuration.
 At this point, we find it useful to explore the impact of the so-called \textit{$\tau$-optimized} configuration on the SF sensitivities.
 The latter results into a neutrino energy distribution peaking at higher neutrino energies (see e.g. Refs.~\cite{DUNE:2015lol,Machado:2020yxl}).
 This in turn will translate into an increase of SF events with larger masses compared to the CP-optimized flux.

 In Fig.~\ref{fig:CP_vs_tau_opt_flux} we compare the SF sensitivities obtained utilizing the CP- vs. $\tau$-optimized fluxes.
 Here, we only consider the on-axis event rates and 1 year of exposure for both cases.
 This explains the slight differences of the sensitivities corresponding to the CP-optimized flux shown here vs. Figs.~\ref{fig:dune-locations} and \ref{fig:DUNE_interactions_comparison}.
 As can be seen from the plots, using the $\tau$-optimized flux leads to slight improvements on the SF sensitivity in the region of large mediator $m_a$ and $m_\chi$ masses, for the various possible interaction channels.
 Specially for the scalar/pseudoscalar interaction channel one sees that in the low mass region the CP-optimized flux is more constraining\footnote{This is also the case for the vector/axial-vector and tensor cases as well, but barely visible.}, and depending on the $m_\chi/m_a$ ratio there is eventually a turning point where the constraint driven by the $\tau$-optimized flux starts becoming dominant.
 Notably, this feature also occurred in heavy sterile neutrino searches in Ref.~\cite{Ovchynnikov:2022rqj}.
+Finally, recalling the results shown in Figs.~\ref{fig:all-experiments-scalar}--\ref{fig:all-experiments-tensor}, it becomes evident that the comparison of the attainable DUNE-ND sensitivities versus COHERENT and DM DD experiments would have remained essentially unaltered if the $\tau$-optimized flux had been adopted.